aykutkabaoglu/ulog_annotation_tool/README.md

    python3 server/app.py
    ```

-All the annotated files will be stored in csv format in the `./data/annotated_csv_files`
+All the annotated files will be stored in `mapping.json` file under `./data` folder.
+You can re-annotated the previos files and mapping.json file will be updated accordingly.
+It stores file names considering the folder hierarchy and timestamps of annotated windows.
+You can add multiple annotation into single file.
-directory.

 ## License